B4rtDC/GraphRandomisation/README.md

     #import graph_tool.draw # comment this line to resolve the circular importation error.
     [...]
     ```
-2. When running on a Mac, networkit can have some issues with segmentation faults.
+2. When running on a Mac, networkit can have some issues with segmentation faults, independent of this code (see also its issue list).

 ## Running the experiments
 Essentially, you can run the file `experiments.sh`.
 This will do the following for the different models: